okta/samples-android/browser-sign-in/README.md

 # Browser Sign In Example

-This example shows you how to use the [Okta OIDC Library][] to authenticate a user.
-Authentication is done with the browser [Chrome Custom Tabs] [], which open Okta login web-page.
+This example shows you how to use [Okta Mobile Kotlin][] to authenticate a user.
+Authentication is done with the browser [Chrome Custom Tabs][], which open Okta login web-page.
 After the user authenticates in browser, they are redirected back to the application and exchanging the received code for tokens and persist them.

 ## Prerequisites